koding/koding/README.react-components.markdown

 ---

 `container.coffee` should call flux actions, provide data and behavior to view part.
-It may contain states, event handlers like `componentDidMount, componentDidUpdate etc...` and various methods to call Flux actions or doing something.
+It may contain states, event handlers like `componentDidMount, componentDidUpdate etc...` and various methods to call Flux actions or to do arbitrary things.

 ```coffeescript